Welcome, welcome, welcome.

 Wear often.
 We make the pieces that you will wear over and over and over again.
 When you wear the same pieces on repeat for months on end, you might be surprised by just how low your cost per wear actually becomes.

 Pass it on.
 Save your favorites for future pregnancies, pass them on to a friend, re-sell them online or donate to a family in need.
-We are always happy to help customers donate their gently used Storq goods to families in need through the Homeless Prenatal Program in San Francisco.
+We are always happy to help customers donate their gently used Storq goods to families in need through the Homeless Prenatal Program in San Francisco and Alternatives For Girls in Detroit.
 More on that below.

 Pregnancy, postpartum, and parenthood are universal experiences, but they can also feel very isolating.
 We envision Storq as a destination that is welcoming to every visitor first and foremost, a place that not only reflects the incredible diversity of families today, but also one that celebrates it.
 Here are some of the ways we are working to grow a vibrant, supportive community built on kindness and respect.

 Clothing donations.
 We put a lot of energy into creating high quality products that you’ll want to hang onto long-term, but we also understand that you may end up with a few pieces you no longer need.
 To help close the loop, reduce waste, and provide support to families in need, we’ve partnered with the Homeless Prenatal Program in San Francisco and Alternatives For Girls in Detroit to donate pre-loved Storq clothing that comes directly from customers, as well as from our warehouse.
-HPP is a non-profit family resource center that primarily serves local low income families.
+HPP and AFG are non-profit family resource centers that primarily serve local low income families.

 Got a donation?
 Email us at firstname.lastname@example.org.
 In return for spreading the love, we’ll give you a $25 gift certificate towards a future Storq order.